 5. Overuse of Arms and Hands

-Novices frequently try to follow by pulling or pushing with their arms and hands, causing physical exertion for the man and strain for themselves.
+Novices often rely on their arms and hands to dance—gripping their partners for balance or to help them with their moves.
 In my experience, this is one of the most disruptive habits among beginners.
-Women must execute steps independently of their arms and hands.
-Once they learn to follow through their torso instead, the dance experience will improve significantly.
+Women must learn to receive lead through the torso and execute steps independently of their arms and hands.
+Once they stop relying on their arms and hands and begin to follow through the torso instead, the dance becomes far more fluid, connected, and enjoyable.
 (See The Functions of Various Body Parts in Tango.)

 6. “Spaghetti Body”